 Commvault: Established Backup Vendor With Loyal Client Base

 Commvault is an established backup and recovery vendor that began operating in 1988 as part of Bell Labs.
-The company focuses on offering best-in-class data protection solutions and is, in many ways, the grandfather of many of the platform- and cloud-based DR products we see on the market today.
+The company focuses on offering best-in-class data protection solutions and is, in many ways, the grandfather of many of the platform- and cloud disaster recovery software we see on the market today.

 Commvault’s software is, again, a data protection platform that includes a range of features such as the ability to back up data, test systems, replicate, restore and search data.